dvreeze/try-zio/README.rst

 That's it.
 In a browser, go to "http://localhost:8080" to see this containerised Wordpress in action.
 Not very surprisingly, the opposite of "docker compose up" is "docker compose down".

-If we hadn't use docker-compose, the MySQL database image could have been created as follows:
+If we hadn't used docker-compose, the MySQL database image and container could have been created as follows:

 .. code-block:: bash